MadeByMike/madebymike/site/writing/css-architecture-for-modern-web-applications.md

 ## But it's only UI!

 As the responsibilities of front-end developers have become more broad some might consider the conventions outlined here to be not worth following.
-I've seen teams spend weeks planning right combination of framework, build tools, workflows and patterns only to give zero consideration to the way they architect UI components.
+I've seen teams spend weeks planning the right combination of framework, build tools, workflows and patterns only to give zero consideration to the way they architect UI components.
 It's often considered the last step in the process and not worthy of the same level of consideration.

 It's important!
 I've seen well-planned project fail or go well over budget because the UI architecture was poorly planned and became un-maintainable as the project grew.

 This disappoints me because the problems are hard and my colleagues and friends who helped establish best practices in CSS are serious engineers, with broad skills, who applied knowledge across disciplines.
-Many of the ideas in CSS architecture predates CSS itself and have strong foundations in computer science and software architecture.
+Many of the ideas in CSS architecture predate CSS itself and have strong foundations in computer science and software architecture.
 I know developers who can understand complex architectural problems but fail to see the similarities, or worse yet, choose not to apply this knowledge to declarative front-end code.

 I know you can do it.

-To help, I've got some questions to ask when planning UI components
+To help, I've got some questions to ask when planning UI components.

 ## Questions to ask when planning UI components